patrickbryant/patrickbryant.github.io/_pages/cv.md

 ### Search for black hole production in the multijet final state
 * Worked on event selection optimization.
 * One of the first 13 TeV results: [2015 LHCP conference note](https://cds.cern.ch/record/2048117 "CDS 2048117")
-* Paper on full 2015 dataset published in the [Journal of High Energy Physics](https://doi.org/10.1007/JHEP03(2016)026 "doi 10.1007").
+* Paper on full 2015 data set published in the [Journal of High Energy Physics](https://doi.org/10.1007/JHEP03(2016)026 "doi 10.1007").

 ## Undergraduate Research

 ### Feasibility study of Higgs spin measurement using the tau lepton pair decay channel
 I studied the feasibility of measuring the spin and polarization of the Z and Higgs bosons in single pion and leptonic tau decays at the LHC using only the visible decay angles.
-The study was peformed at truth level using events simulated with PYTHIA8.
+The study was performed at truth level using events simulated with PYTHIA8.
 * Recovered the spin and polarization of the Higgs boson.
 * Validated the analysis with Z boson events.
 * Found that unfeasibly large statistics would be needed for a measurement at the LHC.

 ### International Linear Collider (ILC) beam energy monitor prototype testing
 The ILC beam energy could be measured by sending the beams downstream of the interaction point through a magnetic field and measuring the deflection.
-A single 64-anode PMT coupled to 64 fibers spaced out in an invar guide would allow for low cost precision beam deflection measurements.
+A single 64-anode PMT coupled to 64 fibers spaced out in an Invar guide would allow for low cost precision beam deflection measurements.
 * Performed characterization of the multi-anode PMT response.
 * Developed and automated linearity and cross-talk measurements.